skdelphix/maskdocs/docs/Getting_Started/Installation_First_Time_Setup.md

   4. Reference the Installation and Configuration Requirements for AWS/EC2 when deploying the AMI.

-  5. Jump to “Activating the Masking Service” section below to learn how to activate the masking service now that you have the software installed.
+  5. Jump to “Setting up the Delphix Engine” section below to learn how to activate the masking service now that you have the software installed.